MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2022/PittChallenge-2022.md

 otherwise have not been possible virtually.
 Some cool events we hosted during the hackathon were Morning Yoga, a DigitalOcean Workshop in which a speaker from DigitalOcean shared about DigitalOcean and demonstrated how to set up a virtual machine and database on DigitalOcean, and a Patient Engagement event by Gilead Sciences which gave participants the opportunity to get feedback on their project ideas from patient representatives of underrepresented communities.
 Our MLH mentors also hosted a Bob Ross w/ MS Paint & Snyk
-Cybersecurity challenge events which were very fun!
+Cybersecurity challenge events which were awesome!

 ## Event Metrics